pennane/spagugame/README.md

 ## What kind of games can be added?

 - No limit on player count
-- OnlyoOne player can play at a time (sad)
+- Only one player can play at a time (sad)
 - Game must end with each player having a score that can be used to determine who won etc

 ## Keeping track of some of the implemented techical features

 - automatic index creation and dropping
   - indexes are automatically kept upto date
+- apollo caching for leaderboards (once every 15 minutes)

 ## Images of the current prototype